-It helps identify problems with the aorta, which is the main artery that connects the heart to the rest of the body.
+Identifies problems with the aorta (the main artery that connects the heart to the rest of the body).

-It gives an idea of the heart's function.
+Gives an idea of the heart's function before heart valve surgery.

 Usually, it takes less than an hour to complete the procedure, which is quick and painless.